Why Is My First Mortgage Payment Higher Than Expected?

 What is the Standard Variable Rate?

-Most mortgage deals have interest rates far below a lender’s Standard Variable Rate.
-The SVR is an interest rate set by the lender.
-It is not designed to be competitive and it is typically far higher than interested rates offered on mortgage products.
+The SVR is an interest rate set that is set individually by the lender.
+As such, it is not designed to be as competitive and is typically far higher than interested rates offered on mortgage products.

 Should I Cancel My Mortgage Direct Debit if First Payment is High?